 No. Soldiers, Family Members, or DACs cannot use their DoD ID card to gain access to military installations while working in this capacity.
 Soldiers, Family Members, or DACs accessing the installation to perform work in the capacity of a contractor, vendor, delivery driver, or taxi service must present an ID or pass specific for that purpose.

 All riders entering Fort Novosel must be properly licensed and wear the required Personal Protective Equipment to operate a motorcycle on post.
 PPE consists of Department of Transportation approved Helmet, eye protection, foot protection, long sleeve shirt or jacket, long pants, full fingered gloves/mittens.
-Soldiers who ride motorcycles must attend a motorcycle safety course and obtain a motorcycle safety foundation card.

 Individuals who use or store firearms on post must register them at the MP Station, Bldg 5001.
 Weapons registrations must be updated every five years.
 Weapons may be stored in Family housing, BOQ or BEQ, or places of storage at designated firing ranges or hunting areas.
 Concealed weapons carried on individuals, routinely transported in vehicles, or stored in vehicles are prohibited.